-NOTE: If EKMS Managers reconcile for material with the electronic SF-153 without any discrepancies but choose to retain the printed copy of the SF-153 receipt, the SF-153 will be signed, completed and retained in accordance with Annex T.
+NOTE: If COMSEC Account Managers reconcile for material with an electronic SF-153 without any discrepancies but choose to retain the hard copy SF-153 receipt, it must be signed, completed and retained in accordance with Annex M.

 b.
 Reporting Receipt of ALC-4 and ALC-7: